Wegovy® for 50% less than retail price

 GLP-1s (glucagon-like peptide-1 receptor agonists) are medications used to treat type 2 diabetes and obesity.
 You’ve probably heard of them under brand names like Ozempic® and Wegovy® (semaglutide) or Monjouro and Zepbound (tirzepatide).
 But what’s the deal with compounded GLP-1s?

-This means it’s super important to make sure you get compounded GLP-1s from a reputable company like Hims & Hers, with a demonstrated commitment to safety and transparency.
+This means it’s super important to make sure you get compounded medications through a reputable pharmacy or telehealth provider like Hims & Hers.

 Below, we’ll dive into whether compounded GLP-1 medications are safe, the benefits of using them, and how to make sure you’re getting the real deal.